edge405/K-CHRONICLES-THE-ART-OF-KOREAN-FASHION/README.md

 # K-CHRONICLES: The Art of Korean Fashion

-I recently assisted my girlfriend with her midterm project, which involved creating a blog website.
-To ensure the design and development aligned perfectly, I suggested she create the website layout in Figma.
-This gave me a clear guide when building the website.
+I recently helped my girlfriend with her midterm project, which involved creating a website blog.
+To ensure everything lined up visually, I suggested she design the website layout in Figma first.
+This gave me a clear direction when I started building the actual website.

 ## Project Setup